Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Tunnel Rates and Effective Admittance

-We shall stress how semiclassically, consistently with the name IEA, the ME only considers the reservoir states at the instantaneous energy of the QD, thus treating the level as a Dirac Delta in energy space and neglecting any broadening that may occur because of the finite coupling to the CR.
-Moreover, it highlights the \textit{secular} nature of the approximation.
-Therefore, it fails to consider that the dynamics generated by a periodically-driven Hamiltonian are far richer than a simple oscillation of the QD energy.
-Therefore, we expect it to break down if the driving frequency is comparable with the other energy and time scales of the dynamics.
+We shall stress how, semiclassically, consistently with the name instantaneous eigenvalues approximation, the master equation only considers the reservoir states at the instantaneous energy of the QD, thus treating the level as a Dirac delta in energy space and neglecting any broadening that may occur because of the finite coupling to the CR.
+Moreover, it highlights the \textit{secular} (adiabatic) nature of the approximation.
+Therefore, it fails to consider that the dynamics generated by a periodically driven Hamiltonian are far richer than a simple oscillation of the QD energy.
+Such an approximation is only valid when $\omega$ is much slower than any other timescale (i.e., $\Gamma$) \cite{Brasil_Fanchini_Napolitano_2013,Dann_Levy_Kosloff_2018,Yamaguchi_Yuge_Ogawa_2017,kohler_floquet-markovian_1997}, and thus we expect it to break down if the driving frequency is comparable with the other energies and timescales of the dynamics.
 These concerns will be addressed by the self-consistent approach discussed in the next section.
-In the following, we shall refer to \eqr{eq:pop_ME} with the rates defined in \eqr{eq:sc_rates} as the Semiclassical Master Equation (SME)~\cite{Gonzalez-Zalba2015}.
+In the following, we shall refer to \eqr{eq:pop_ME} with the rates defined in \eqr{eq:sc_rates} as the Semiclassical master equation (SME)~\cite{Gonzalez-Zalba2015}.